DanielLiui/ASL-letter-classifiers/README.md

-# 99% accuracy MobileNetV2 and 98 % accuracy CNN for classifying letters of ASL hand sign images
+# 99% accurate MobileNetV2 and 98% accurate custom CNN for classifying letters of ASL hand sign images
 Authors: Lily Czarnecki, Arthur Dao, Daniel Liu

 This repository contains code for training a custom keras CNN, a MobileNetV2, and a ResNet50 for classifying letters of ASL hand sign images.
 The models are also available for download.